 I wrote many songs with S.F.
-Bay Area legend Tommy Dunbar, who didn’t drive, so I would go in my blue Plymouth Valiant and pick him up in Pasadena, bring him back to my Hollywood apartment where I had a studio, then drive him home at night.
+Bay Area legend Tommy Dunbar, who didn’t drive, (to this date the only known human to ever live in L.A. who didn’t drive), so I would go in my blue Plymouth Valiant and pick him up in Pasadena, bring him back to my Hollywood apartment where I had a studio, then drive him home at night.
 After all those trips in L.A. traffic, the car finally blew up one night on the 134 freeway.
 I often wonder how my life would’ve been different had the Valiant survived.

 After a few years of writing for others and shopping for deals, I decided to book a “final” show at the Roxy in L.A.
 I saw it as my do or die gig, and seeing it as such, during the soundcheck I cold-called Barry Manilow’s manager and begged him to come see my show on his way home.
 He had no idea who I was, but I figured I had nothing to lose.
 Well, he actually showed up and became my manager the next day.
 We secured a new solo deal on MCA and soon I was opening Manilow’s Greatest Hits tour all over the U.S.